osmcode/osmium-tool/doc/osmium-cat.md

 :   Allow an existing output file to be overwritten.
 Normally **osmium** will
     refuse to write over an existing file.

+--object-type, -t TYPE
+:   Read only objects of given type (*node*, *way*, *relation*, *changeset*).
+    By default all types are read.
+This option can be given multiple times.

 --verbose, -v
 :   Set verbose mode.
 The program will output information about what it is
     doing to *stderr*.